Zwarte Piet: the full guide to the Netherlands’ most controversial tradition

 On social media, Facebook and Instagram have also banned images of Zwarte Piet from their platforms.
 Even Amazon and Google have recently taken a stand.
 Libraries, too, have removed books depicting Zwarte Piet’s image.

-Now, the voices standing up to racism are louder than ever, and conversations about it are becoming more normalised.
+As a result, the voices standing up to racism are louder than before, and conversations about it are becoming more normalised.

 But the voices of white supremacy are also increasing.
 Some anti-Piet activists have been the targets of hate crimes, threats, and violence.
 Jerry Afriye of Kick Out Zwarte Piet received a letter earlier this year that read, “…we will have fun slaughtering you, your family, and extended family…and won’t wait for Sinterklaas.”